-In our opinion, the financial statements
+In our opinion:

-- give a true and fair view of the financial position of the Company as at 31 December 2015, and of its financial performance and its cash flows for the period then ended in accordance with IFRSs as adopted by the EU; and - have been properly prepared in accordance with the requirements of the Maltese Companies Act, 1995.
+- Central Business Centres p.l.c.'s financial statements give a true and fair view of the company's financial position as at 31 December 2016, and of the company's financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards ('IFRSs') as adopted by the EU; and - The financial statements have been prepared in accordance with the requirements of the Maltese Companies Act (Cap.
+386).